Dunk (2020 TV series): Plot

-Amal then confesses to her crimes and is sentenced to ten years in prison, 5 years for the false accusations on Professor Humayun and 5 years for the false accusations on Haider, and she goes to jail after Faraz's funeral.
-Haider, Nawaz, Safeer, Nawaz's wife Saba, and Minal all reconcile.
+Amal then confesses to her crimes and is sentenced to ten years in prison, 5 years for the falsely accusing Professor Humayun and another five for false accusations against Haider.
+She goes to jail after Faraz's funeral.
+Haider, Nawaz, Safeer, Nawaz's wife Saba, and Minal reconcile.
 The show ends with Saira, Professor Humayun's wife, putting flowers on his grave.